 9. NBFCs registered with RBI are required to File a Memorandum in Form no. 6.

 However, the Gujarat High Court in the matter of Sundaram Finance Ltd v State of Gujarat & Ors (Special Civil Application No. 6223 of 2011 & 12009 of 2011) Held that : “Gujarat Money Lenders Act 2011 is ultra vires the Constitution of India for legislative incompetence of the State Legislature only to the extent it seeks to have control over the NBFCs registered under the RBI Act in the matter of carrying on their business under Chapter IIIB of the RBI Act.”

 Update Dated : 17 May 2022

 In the matter of *NEDUMPILLI FINANCE COMPANY LIMITED Versus STATE OF KERALA & ORS.* 2022 LiveLaw (SC) 464, the Hon’ble Supreme Court of India has HELD ::

 1. The Court approvingly followed the precedent laid by it in the matter of *Integrated Finance Company Limited vs. Reserve Bank of India and Others (2015) 13 SCC 772* that “Chapter III-B of the RBI Act is a complete code in itself”.

 2. Section 45-Q of the RBI Act confers overriding effect upon Chapter III-B, over other laws.
 Therefore, the States of Gujarat and Kerala cannot contend that the laws made by them are in addition to the provisions of Chapter III-B.

-3. That the Kerala Money-lenders Act, 1958 and the Gujarat Money-lenders Act, 2011 will have no application to NBFCs registered under the RBI Act, 1934 and regulated thereunder by RBI.
+3. That the Kerala Money-lenders Act, 1958 and the Gujarat Money-lenders Act, 2011 will have no application to NBFCs registered under the RBI Act and regulated by RBI.